 Hey, some stories to enjoy.
 Like free samples at the grocery store.
 But without the toothpick.

-Two are flash fiction contest winners.
-(Rules: 100 words max, including five words you’re given that must appear in your story.
+Three flash fiction contest winners from Janet R. (Rules: 100 words max, including five words you’re given that must appear in your story.
 You’ll see those words in bold on these entries.)

 A toast.
 I lift my glass.
 No one – her included – hears me say, To Amy!